 ePrescribe: Get Approved for EPCS

-In order to prescribe controlled substances, you will need at least one supporting user to approve your identity.
+In order to prescribe controlled substances, you need at least one supporting user to approve your identity.
 This is a rule from the DEA.

 Supporting users can view the Prescriptions tab on clients and queue up medications for practitioner approval.